 Archaeology Field School

 The Brandon University Archaeological Field School (12:342) is a six (6)-credit course in archaeological field methods.
-Students in the program will receive basic training in archaeological field and lab methods, as well as practical experience in community living under typical fieldwork conditions.
+Students in the program will receive basic training in archaeological field and lab methods, as well as practical experience under typical fieldwork conditions.